 Repeat handling of small plastic objects or bags can cause Frictional Hand Dermatitis.
 Plastic dusts can be generated by filing-down and finishing which can lead to facial ICD.

 Dusts can be produced by airborne particulate matter from wood, metals, plastics, cement and plaster.
 The dusts often spread over considerable distances to affect individuals not close by or immediately involved in the process.
 Workers commonly affected include carpenters and builders.
-Mechanical friction from sanding down these materials often cause chronic dermatitis on the hands and the resulting dust causes dermatitis on the face.
+Mechanical friction from sanding down these materials often causes chronic dermatitis on the hands and the resulting dust causes dermatitis on the face.

 Friction from handling unfinished wood products in the carpentry and construction industry can lead to Frictional hand dermatitis.